 Grants are not made to individuals or for training.
 Though we recognize the need for disaster preparedness, we are not prepared to fund training initiatives at this time.

 Unless there are extenuating circumstances, the maximum grant given at one time is $50,000.
 Additional grant applications may be submitted after a 60-day follow-up form is completed on the initial grant.

 How To Apply

-Congregations and affiliated UU entities may complete a Disaster Relief Application online.
-Applications are reviewed by the Disaster Relief Application Review team, which is made up of Congregational Life staff in each region and the Stewardship and Development Department.
+Congregations and affiliated UU entities may complete a Disaster Relief Fund Grant Application online.
+Applications are reviewed by the Disaster Relief Fund Application Review team, which is made up of UUA staff from Congregational Life in each region and the Stewardship and Development Department.